SharkoTools/CircPrime/docs/source/index.rst

 ===================================
-CircPrime documentation: tool for circular RNA primer development
+CircPrime: tool for circular RNA primer development
 ===================================

 **CircPrime** is web-based platform, providing a user- friendly solution for DNA primer design and thermocycling conditions for circRNA identification with routine PCR methods.